 The Company and its subsidiaries are subject to income tax within U.S. federal, New York, New York City, and various other state and local jurisdictions.
-The Company is undergoing examinations of New York City income tax returns for years ending December 31, 2015 through 2017 and New York State income tax returns for years ending December 31, 2017 through 2019.
-The New York State examination of tax years 2015 through 2016 was closed in 2022.
-The Company remains subject to examination for its federal and various other states income tax returns for the years ending on or after December 31, 2020.
+The Company is undergoing an examination of New York City income tax returns for years ending December 31, 2015 through 2017.
+The New York State examination of tax years 2015 through 2016 was closed in 2022 and the examination of tax years 2017 through 2019 was closed in September 2024 with no changes.
+The Company remains subject to examination for its federal and various other states income tax returns for the years ending on or after December 31, 2021.